Katamaze/Leap/README.md

    <img src="https://katamaze.com/modules/addons/Mercury/uploads/files/Blog/3c3e3a81cf0ca6e2aeb59bfb6d4be904/creating-modules-for-whmcs.jpg">
   </td>
   <td>
    Try making something more complex than a template and you condemn yourself to a living nightmare.
+WHMCS staff is obtuse.
+They have ears, but they don't listen.<br><br>
-WHMCS staff is obtuse and put everything in End of Life in no time forcing you to rethink entire chunks of code over and over again.
+   As proof of this, they cease supporting crucial features with short notice and for silly reasons forcing you to rethink entire chunks of code over and over again.
+That's how you end up working when people normally sleep.
   </td>
  </tr>
  <tr>